signalfx/integrations/signalfx-org-metrics/docs/sf.org.num.tag.md

 ---
 ### sf.org.num.property

-Number of tag available for use.
+Number of tags available for use.

 Dimension(s): `orgId`